L.M. Marlowe | The Institutional Reformation™

 Incarceration as Investment

-CoreCivic and GEO Group, the two largest private prison companies, house approximately 120,000 people and generate $4 billion in annual revenue.
+CoreCivic and GEO Group, the two largest private prison companies, house about 120,000 people and generate $4 billion in annual revenue.

 Their business model requires: